redlibrarian/redlibrarian.github.io/_posts/2020-04-04-theory-and-commitment.markdown

-poststructuralist ways of thinking about knowledge and power, for example, and Marxism informs (sometimes antagonistically) many of the theoretical commitments of feminism, poststructuralism, and postcolonialism (I would add critical race theory to the list of perspectives currently dominant within critical librarianship).
+poststructuralist ways of thinking about knowledge and power, for example, and Marxism informs (sometimes antagonistically) many of the theoretical commitments of feminism, poststructuralism, and postcolonialism (I would add Critical Race Theory and Queer Theory to the list of perspectives currently dominant within critical librarianship).
 But we need to be clear on how those tendencies interrelate and how they change the political commitments they impose on us.
 For example, the